Please confirm topic selection

 • previous lumbar spine fusion

-• especially when there is >3 levels involved
+• especially when >3 levels are involved

 • considered analogous to adjacent segment disease